 Placement

-<MagicCanvas /> renders a fixed full-viewport overlay (position: fixed; inset: 0; pointer-events: none, high z-index) and places each card via the slot system below.
+<MagicCanvas /> renders a fixed full-viewport overlay (position: fixed; inset: 0; pointer-events: none, high z-index) and places each card in the side rail.
 The overlay never blocks clicks; each card re-enables pointer-events for itself.

 Cards cannot mount in your own containers: renderComponent swaps what renders, not where (Bring your own renderer); className restyles the overlay without moving it; onLayoutEffectChange reports the video shift for side panels.